COVID-19 for health professionals: Post COVID-19 condition (long COVID)

 The Public Health Agency of Canada also collaborated with Statistics Canada on the population-based Canadian COVID-19 Antibody and Health Survey.
 The survey was sent to 100,000 randomly selected people in Canada aged 18 years and older across the 10 provinces to:

-Final results from the survey are expected to be released in early 2023 and will further our knowledge about longer-term COVID-19 symptoms.
+Final results from the survey were released in the fall of 2023 and further our knowledge about longer-term COVID-19 symptoms.

 Learn more about: